Planning Maps / Areas / Northern Beaches / Coasters Retreat

 Does Coasters Retreat have a train station?

 There is no train station inside Coasters Retreat itself.
-It also has 4 ferry terminals.
+The suburb is served by 4 ferry terminals.

 Do I need a planning report for a Coasters Retreat property?